 - ½ cup unsalted butter, softened but still cool to the touch

 - 3 teaspoons espresso powder or instant espresso

 - 1 ½ cups chocolate chips, divided

-- Preheat oven to 350°F. Line two baking sheets with parchment paper or silicone liners.
+- Preheat oven to 350°F. Line two baking sheets with parchment paper.
 Set aside.

 - Beat butter and sugars for several minutes, until light and fluffy.
 Add egg and vanilla and beat until combined, scraping the bowl as needed.